kbjorklid/GenAITextFeedback/memory-bank/activeContext.md

 ## Current Focus

 Finalizing frontend UI and preparing for star rating implementation.
 The application is now more generic and not specific to cover letters.
+The disabled button is also styled gray now.

 ## Next Steps